weigertlab/muvit/README.md

 # _MuViT_: Multi-Resolution Vision Transformers for Learning Across Scales in Microscopy

 Official implementation of _MuViT_ (CVPR 2026), a vision transformer architecture that fuses true multi-resolution observations from the same image within a single encoder, for large-scale microscopy analysis.
-For technical details please check the [preprint](https://doi.org/10.48550/arXiv.2602.24222).
+For technical details check the [preprint](https://doi.org/10.48550/arXiv.2602.24222).

 This repository contains the implementation of the _MuViT_ architecture, along with the multi-resolution Masked Autoencoder (MAE) pre-training framework.